jacovdheever/gig-execs-launchpad-ui/PROJECT_APPROACH_NETLIFY.md

 4. **Bid Analytics Dashboard**: Comprehensive analytics for bid performance

 This checkpoint demonstrates significant improvements to the core gig and bid management workflows, enhancing both professional and client experiences while maintaining security and data integrity throughout.
-  - Professionals retain a consistent experience with clear labeling, accessibility hints, and expiry awareness